msgul/sofa-extension/README.md

 ## Features

-- Retrieves all answers and scrape the code out of them for you to use it.
+- Retrieves all answers and scrapes the code out of them for you to use it.
 - Retrieved codes can be selected from vscode QuickPick.
 - Language of the current file is added to your question automatically.
 - Opens your browser and directs you to the stackoverflow page (optional)